JacekDubikowski/build-your-own-framework/readme.md

 }
 ```

-As we can see, the application main method is responsible for providing implementation of interfaces that
+As we can see, the application main method is responsible for providing the implementation of interfaces that
 ParticipationServiceImpl depends on.
 Furthermore, it must know which ParticipationService implementation should be
 created.
-The application main method doesn't rely on abstractions for sure.
+The application's main method doesn't rely on abstractions for sure.

 Can we improve the situation?